Martiless/nondairy-godmother/README.md

 ![Menus](/static/documents/features_images/occasion_picked.jpg)
 </details>
 The user also has the option to provide the restaurant with a reason for making the booking, be it a birthday, night out with friends or no particular reason at all.
 This can be done by clicking on the dropdown menu and picking which occasion best suits the booking.

+&nbsp;

 ## Future Features:
-*
+Some future features I would like for this app are:
+* Aviod over bookings - a backend feature that filters through all the bookings at a certain time and makes sure that the number of bookings does not exceed the number of available seats
+* Dinner Club Login - where members can see special offer that are only for members
+* A Review page - this is a page where users can view reviews from previous diners but can also leave their own review on the restaurant
+* Gallery page - which would be linked to the restaurants Instagram account
+* A shop - where users can buy vouchers, in house wines, oils, dressings, etc

 ***
 [Back to top](##Non-dairy-Godmother)